AriFordsham/GHCWiki/default-superclass-instances.md

 happen if an intrinsic superclass not explicitly hidden were to clash with an explicit instance from the same or a prior module.
 We could

 1. **Reject this as a duplicate instance declaration**, which indeed it is.
+We acknowledge that it creates an issue with legacy code --- that is, it contradicts Design Goal 1 --- precisely because there are plenty of places where we have written the full stack of instances, often just doing the obvious default thing.

-1. **Allow the explicit to supersede the intrinsic default, but issue a warning** suggesting to either remove the explicit instance or add an explicit opt-out, or
+1. **Allow the explicit to supersede the intrinsic default, but issue a warning** suggesting to either remove the explicit instance or add an explicit opt-out.

 1. **Allow the explicit to supersede the intrinsic default silently**.

-As it stands, we propose option 1 as somehow the principled thing to do.
-We acknowledge that it creates an issue with legacy code --- that is, it contradicts Design Goal 1 --- precisely because there are plenty of places where we have written the full stack of instances, often just doing the obvious default thing: these should be cleaned up, sooner or later.

-Option 3 avoids that
-problem but risks perplexity: if I make use of some cool package which introduces some `Foo :: * -> *`, I might notice that `Foo` is a monad and add a `Monad Foo` instance in my own code, expecting the `Applicative Foo` instance to be generated in concert; to my horror, I find my code has subtle bugs because the package introduced a different, non-monadic, `Applicative Foo` instance which I'm accidentally using instead.
+This fits with Design Goal 1, but risks perplexity: if I make use of some cool package which introduces some `Foo :: * -> *`, I might notice that `Foo` is a monad and add a `Monad Foo` instance in my own code, expecting the `Applicative Foo` instance to be generated in concert; to my horror, I find my code has subtle bugs because the package introduced a different, non-monadic, `Applicative Foo` instance which I'm accidentally using instead.

 There is considerable support in the [ email discussion thread](http://www.haskell.org/pipermail/glasgow-haskell-users/2011-August/020730.html) for Option 2 or 3, on the grounds that Option 1 contradicts Design Goal 1.